A Suitable Boy

 Of its sweet smell.

-Only half the way I came
+Only half the way I camewere what I was craving.

 To the ancient capital,